-Given the fact, that users are increasingly consuming content using tablets and mobile devices, the highest increase in native advertising is expected to hit the mobile segment.
-By 2020, the advertising market will see a sixfold rise in mobile native advertising spend.
-That's why media-buyers are actively preparing to adjust budgets to catch up with the trends.
+Since users increasingly consume content using tablets and mobile devices, the highest increase in native advertising is expected to hit the mobile segment.
+Native advertising expenditure in the United States witnessed a remarkable surge of 37% in 2021, and experts predict it will soar even higher, reaching an impressive $98.59 billion.
+That's why media buyers are actively preparing to adjust budgets to catch up with the trends.

 For those of you, who are not familiar with this ad format, let's take a brief look at the concept.

 What are mobile native ads?
 Basically, mobile native ads are the same as desktop native formats.
 They can work as sponsored content, feed ads, social media posts, recommendation widgets, and more.

 Native mobile advertising implementation, however, has peculiarities since the mobile ecosystem is fundamentally different from the desktop.
 Native advertising can be described as "disguised" since it harmoniously blends with the rest of the website content.
 It imitates the interface of the site or app and often replicates essential website functionality.